martial69320/create-vod-hls.sh/README.md

 Script using ffpb to get progress bar (pip install ffpb)

-For windows user, recommended to put "ffmpeg.exe" into "C:\Windows\System32"
+For windows user, recommended to put all "ffmpeg" bin files into "C:\Windows\System32"

 Copy converter.sh into "C:\Windows\System32"